Shilo/SD2-Caffeine-Mod/README.md

 - If game is running, exit and restart it.
 ### 3. Manual
 - Locate file: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed\Assembly-CSharp.dll`
 - Replace file with a backup/original version.
-There should be a backup in the folder if you followed the installation correctly.
+There should be a backup in the same folder if you followed the installation correctly.
 - If game is running, exit and restart it.

 ## Changes